 - Students enrolled in a UC Davis graduate program with an interest in health professions education may also apply.
 Admission is on a space-available basis.

 Potential applicants should apply for the certificate program after they have completed at least one quarter of graduate education at UC Davis.

 Criteria used to determine admission of students:

-- Current graduate student in the master’s leadership or doctoral programs at the school or consent of the program director
+- Current graduate student in the master’s leadership or doctoral programs at the school or consent of the program chair

-- Completion of at least one quarter of graduate education
+- Successful completion of at least one quarter of graduate education

 What will I gain from this experience?